 Inheritance Tax: Teamworking Arrangements with the IHT Caseworker - Case Conferences

-A case conference should be viewed as an opportunity for the SAV valuer and the IHT caseholder to meet, assess all aspects of progress and decide on the most appropriate course of action.
+A case conference should be viewed as an opportunity for the SAV valuer and the IHT caseworker to meet, assess all aspects of progress and decide on the most appropriate course of action.

-A case conference should be regarded as mandatory if a case has not been settled within 12 months of referral to SAV.
+A case conference should always be considered if a case has not been settled within 12 months of referral to SAV.
 Case conferences can be arranged at any time and are encouraged in complex cases or where the tax consequences are unclear.

 Those attending should prepare well in advance so that informed views can be reached on: